HenryHK/nvim-config/README.md

-# My Neovim Configuration on WSL2
+# My Neovim Configuration on WSL2 (I'm now using it on a shiny M1Max Macbook)

 ## Purpose